hops/pack2/README.md

 This is a work in progress.
 Not all features are available and while being similiar some features will differ slightly.

-# building
+# requirements

-## requirments

 You need Rust installed.
 The easiest way to do so is using [rustup](https://rustup.rs).

-## building
+# building

 ```
 $ cargo build --release
 ```
-Your binary will be located at target/release/pack2 \
+Your binary will be located at `target/release/pack2`
 To squeeze out more compiler optimizations use the following command.
-This will result in a longer compile time in favor of running slightly faster.
+This will result in a longer compile time in favor of running a bit faster.
 ```
 $ RUSTFLAGS="-C opt-level=3 -C target-cpu=native -C codegen-units=1" cargo build --release
 ```